ElmoSamudra/ElmoSamudra/README.md

 - 👯 I’m looking to collaborate on anything fun from the fields above!

-- 💬 Ask me anything about badminton/meditation.
+- 💬 Ask me anything about badminton.

 - 📫 How to reach me:
     -[Facebook](https://www.facebook.com/shawn.samudra.18/)